hyunwoo-e/OpenNLU/README.md

 OpenBot & OpenNLU provides what you need to build retrieval-based korean chatbot.

-[OpenNLU](https://github.com/hyunwoo9301/OpenNLU) is able to process korean natural language using pre-built or custom-trained language models.
+[OpenNLU](https://github.com/hyunwoo9301/OpenNLU) is able to recognize intent and entity using DNN models.

 [OpenBot](https://github.com/hyunwoo9301/OpenBot) is able to configure dialog to response message, manage conversation information of user and handle exceptions.